 The truth is …. yes, they do.

-And I say, that you should keep your cool.
-Now we are going to take a close look on all types of guarantees that you can use to skyrocket your sales copy conversions:
+And I say that you should keep your cool.
+Now we are going to take a close look at all types of guarantees that you can use to skyrocket your sales copy conversions:

 1. The Classic Money-Back Guarantee

 This is probably the most popular guarantee in the world.
 If you are not satisfied with our product or service, we will give you all your money back.